Current sheet

 How to Use This Tool:

 2. Choose Practice activity.
-Tap, map, write creates sound boxes, Trace, read, write repeats the printed word, Missing middle vowel blanks the vowel, and Word-family sort groups rows by rime.
+The available activities are Tap, map, write, Trace, read, write, Missing middle vowel, and Word-family sort.

 3. Set Family focus.
-Use All CVC words for mixed review, choose a short-vowel group such as Short a families, or narrow the sheet to one rime such as -at family.
+Use All CVC words for mixed review, one short-vowel group for vowel practice, or an exact rime such as -at family for family work.

-5. Open Advanced when the printed page needs a different Sheet title, Student line label, Directions, Writing line style, Word display, Row spacing, shuffled order, or blank Picture cue boxes.
+5. Open Advanced when you need a custom Sheet title, Student line label, directions, writing line style, word case, row spacing, worksheet order, or blank picture cue boxes.

-6. Review the warning box before printing.
-Entries are held for review when they contain no letters, repeat an earlier word, are not exactly three letters after cleanup, or do not match consonant-vowel-consonant order.
+6. Read any warning before using the sheet.
+A row may be held for review when it has no letters, repeats an earlier cleaned word, is not exactly three letters, or does not follow consonant-vowel-consonant order.

-If the page says no matching CVC words are available, add words that fit the selected family or switch Family focus back to All CVC words before exporting.
+If the worksheet says no matching CVC words are available, the accepted words do not match the selected family focus.
+Add words for that focus or switch back to All CVC words.

 Interpreting Results: